 Best Gluten Free Quick Serve at Magic Kingdom

 There are a number of quick service options at Magic Kingdom, and these can fluctuate depending on the season.
 It’s important to note that quick service is like fast food, and does not require a reservation.
-To learn more about the restaurants that require a reservation and their gluten free offerings head over to this Gluten Free Disney World Guide.
+To learn more about the restaurants that require a reservation and their gluten free offerings head over to this all four parks Gluten Free Disney World Guide.

 Top 5 Quick Serve at Magic Kingdom for gluten free offerings

 - Columbia Harbour House (Fish, Chicken Nuggets)